OpenAstronomy/openastronomy.github.io/_projects/2019/sunpy/mag_field.md

 * Engaged with the community and understand the motivation and challenges of the project.
 * Have set up a development environment.
+* Some understanding of what `solarbextrapolation` does and how.

 ##### To be completed by the Phase 1 Evaluation Deadline